Antonio Rinaldo

 Antonio Rinaldo (1816 – 27 September 1875) was an Italian-Swiss painter.
-Born in Tremona, Switzerland, he painted mainly of genre, but also of religious subjects.
+Born in Tremona, Switzerland, he painted mainly genre subjects, but also religious subjects.

 Biography

-He was a resident and active in the Veneto, in the Canton of Ticino, and neighboring Lombardy.
-At Turin, in 1880, he displayed il birichino of Venice; L'Orfanelici; In inverno (genre scene).
+He was a resident and active in the Veneto region, in the Canton of Ticino, and neighboring Lombardy.
+At Turin in 1880, he displayed il birichino of Venice; L'Orfanelici; In inverno (genre scene).
 In 1881 at Milan, Pescirendola; Bottena; Fruttatelo; Lesi a pian che non te senta and the same year at Venice, Il mio tesoro; Pescivendolo; No ghe ze pià acqua; In riposo.
-Visita ai Carotti; Venezia Ad un appuntamento; Prima del Bagno were exhibited at Turin.
+Visita ai Carotti; Venezia Ad un appuntamento; Prima del Bagnowere exhibited at Turin.
 Among other works: Il mio moroso; Ritorno dal babbo; In carnevale; Al Garanghello, Banchetto popolare Veniceno).
-In 1887 at Venice, he exhibited: Barche peschereccie.
+In 1887 at Venice, one of his works was exhibited: Barche peschereccie.